Floris497/mac-pixel-clock-patch-V2/README.md

 * makes 4K/3840x2160/UHD/2560x1080/3440x1440 resolutions possible on older macs over both HDMI and DisplayPort. (other odd/high resolutions should also work)
 * Enables HDMI2.0 on Nvidia Maxwell cards (Never tested this myself, for this you only need the IOKit patch not the Nvidia patch)

+# Copy Paste issues
+To resolve issues with copy paste run `sudo update_dyld_shared_cache` in the terminal.. from patch v4 this is already ran after patching but it might need to be run again after reboot.. some testing needed.

 # A few things to keep in mind